firasm/conferencekit/content/chapter02_pre/venue.md

 - Ensure that not all social gatherings are alcohol or bar-centred.
 Offer alcohol free alternatives for drinks receptions, and caffeine-free/gluten free options for refreshment breaks, and ensure they are labelled clearly.
 - Attendees observing Ramadan will fast from sunrise to sunset.
 During this period, no food or drink will be consumed during daytime.
 If breakfast and dinners are provided at the conference, if possible, make arrangements for these attendees to eat at a later or earlier time, or discount the ticket price to allow them to make their own eating arrangements.
 - Consider that round tables for dinner are more conductive to networking and conversation than long tables.
-If you are making a table plan, ensure that a diversity of attendees can sit together
+If you are making a table plan, ensure that a diversity of attendees can sit together.

 ## Lodging